-Dr. Biology: This is Ask a Biologist, a program about the living world and I am Dr. Biology.
-OK.
-It's time for true confessions.
+Dr. Biology: This is Ask A Biologist, a program about the living world, and I am Dr. Biology.
+Okay, it's time for true confessions.
 In the past year, we have been busy working on new features and content for our companion website.
 This is the one that askabiologist.asu.edu.
 We've also been visiting a lot of guests on Ask A Biologist program.
 What we haven't been doing is keeping up with the editing and releasing with the shows.
 On the coming months, we will be releasing these previously recorded shows along with current programs.
-Up next is an interview with biologist, businessman and mountain climber Bruce Hammock to show where biology meets business.
+Up next is an interview with biologist, businessman, and mountain climber Bruce Hammock to show where biology meets business.

 Welcome to Ask A Biologist, Professor Hammock.

 Dr. Biology: You probably don't know it but I've talked about you and your research group on this program in an earlier show.